josephbertaux/cpp-template/README.md

-# hello-world-template
+# cpp-template
-Template repository containing my preferred Makefile, used to make "hello world".
+Template repository containing my preferred Makefile.
 It expects:

 	a /src subdirectory contains source codes, possibly organized into other subdirectories